 Where to Stay in Bath

-Hotel: Bath has many hotels in the city center that are very convenient for you to explore Bath.
+Bath has many hotels in the city center that are very convenient for you to explore Bath for a weekend.

-If you’re looking to splurge on your trip to Bath England, consider the Royal Crescent Hotel and Spa, which is the only hotel inside the famous and historic Royal Crescent.
+Stay in the Royal Crescent: If you’re looking to splurge on your weekend in Bath England, consider the Royal Crescent Hotel and Spa, which is the only hotel inside the famous and historic Royal Crescent.

 Getting Around Bath